 On exposure to oxygen, monoterpenoids and sesquiterpenoids undergo oxidation and alcohol is transformed to aldehyde, aldehyde may turn into acid.

-According to some studies, extreme heat change the chemical structure in the essential oil.
+According to some studies, extreme heat changes the chemical structure in the essential oil.
 While there doesn’t seem to be concrete proof of this yet, makers are careful about the temperature of the room in which the essential oils are stored.

-A study done with Sweet Orange essential oil shows that exposure to UV light for about 50 minutes leads to dramatic changes.
+A study done with sweet orange essential oil shows that exposure to UV light for about 50 minutes leads to dramatic changes.
 Some of its chemicals were increased, and some were decreased.
 The most shocking thing is that there were 12 new chemicals present in the oil.

-Some of the oils high in monoterpene are lemon, sweet orange, siberian fir, ravintsara, juniper berry, grapefruit, frankincense, cypress, black pepper and bergamot.
+Some of the oils high in monoterpene are lemon, sweet orange, Siberian fir, ravintsara, juniper berry, grapefruit, frankincense, cypress, black pepper, and bergamot.

 Sesquiterpenes consist of 15 carbon atoms and have lower volatility and higher boiling points than monoterpenes.
 Shelf life of sesquiterpene rich essential oils is 8-10 years or longer.
 Some of the essential oils rich in sesquiterpenes are cedarwood, vetiver, patchouli, opopanax, myrrh, and ginger.

-Shelf life of oxide rich essential oils is 3-5 years.
+The shelf life of oxide rich essential oils is 3-5 years.
 Some of the essential oils rich in oxides are rosemary, laurel leaf and eucalyptus.

-Shelf life of ester rich essential oils is 5-7 years.
+The shelf life of ester rich essential oils is 5-7 years.
 Some of the essential oils rich in esters are wintergreen, roman chamomile, helichrysum, jasmine absolute and birch.

-Essential oils are usually expensive and if stored properly, their shelf life may be extended to use for longer period of time.
+Essential oils are usually expensive and if stored properly, their shelf life may be extended to use for a longer period of time.

-Essential oils should be stored tightly sealed in dark, coloured glass bottles, in a cool, dark place, out of direct sunlight and out of the reach of children and animals.
+Essential oils should be stored tightly sealed in dark, colored glass bottles, in a cool, dark place, out of direct sunlight and out of the reach of children and animals.
 In addition, exposure to fluorescent lighting should be avoided.

 Another way to improve the shelf life of essential oil is to store essential oils in small size bottles to limit their exposure to oxygen.
 In other words, limit the amount of oxidation of essential oils by keeping them in bottles that are filled to capacity in which there is no room inside the bottle for oxidation to occur.

 Pure essential oils break down plastic and should never be stored undiluted in plastic bottles.
 Properly stored essential oils that have been sealed, unopened and kept in a cool, dark place will maintain their potency for many years.
-In addition, it is advised to avoid use of dropper caps instead of screw lids since plastic of the dropper can break down due to continuous exposure to the contents, spoiling your expensive essential oils.
+In addition, it is advised to avoid the use of dropper caps instead of screw lids since plastic of the dropper can break down due to continuous exposure to the contents, spoiling your expensive essential oils.